Juan-Bianchi/webhook-and-AWSLambda/Readme.md

 Depending on the entity sent in the payload of the Linear webhook request, a personalized message will be created and sent to Discord, displaying it in a chosen channel.

 ## Steps
-1. I created an AWS Lambda Function to re-send Linear payload to this backend.
-I created a public url so Lambda Function can be consumed.
+1. I created an AWS Lambda Function designed to resend Linear payloads to this backend.
+To enable consumption, I generated a public URL for the Lambda Function.
+It is crucial to create a URL for the Lambda Function to ensure accessibility.
-2. I created a webhook in Linear.
-First, I set Lambda Function's url so webhook can send the request and then configured which events would trigger the webhook request.
+2. The next step involved setting up a webhook within Linear.
+Initially, I configured the webhook to utilize the URL of the Lambda Function, allowing the webhook to send requests.
+After that, I specified the events that would trigger the webhook request.
+For a comprehensive guide on creating a webhook in Linear, please refer to the Linear Documentation: [Webhooks Guide](https://developers.linear.app/docs/graphql/webhooks)
-3. I created this backend, which is responsible for generating the message that will be sent and shown in Discord.
+3. Additionally, I implemented this backend, responsible for generating the message that will be sent and shown in Discord.
 Depending on the entity that is being modified, a personalized message will be generated to show its details.

 ## Linear webhooks payload